 {% endfor %}

 These two filters may seem simple, but they can play a huge role in the development of Anqi CMS templates, making it easier for you to handle string data.
-Whether it's splitting and displaying multiple tags on the backend, or processing user input at the character level,splitandmake_listAll can provide efficient and convenient solutions.
+Whether it's splitting and displaying multiple tags on the back end, or processing user input at the character level,splitandmake_listCan provide efficient and convenient solutions.

-Q1:splitandmake_listWhat are the differences when the filter processes Chinese?A1: Yes, there are differences in handling Chinese.splitFilter will split according to the Chinese or English character delimiter you specify.make_listThe filter does not depend on delimiters, it will treat each Chinese character or English character in the string as an independent element and split it into an array of characters.
-In simple terms,splitIs divided by 'words or phrases'.make_listIs divided by 'characters'.
+Q1:splitandmake_listWhat are the differences when the filter processes Chinese?A1: Yes, there are differences in processing Chinese.splitThe filter will split according to the Chinese or English character delimiter you specify.make_listThe filter does not depend on delimiters, it will split each Chinese character or English character in the string into an independent element, generating a character array.
+In simple terms,splitIs divided by "words or phrases".make_listIs divided by "characters".